Short answer: You can use HSA funds tax-free to pay for IRS-qualified medical expenses for yourself, your spouse, and your tax dependents.

 Who can contribute to my HSA?

-Anyone can contribute to your HSA—yourself, your employer, or a family member.
-But all contributions combined must stay within the annual IRS limit for your coverage type.
+Short answer: Anyone can contribute to your HSA—including you, your employer, or a family member—as long as you are HSA-eligible, but all contributions combined must stay within the annual IRS limit.

 Can spouses share an HSA, or do we each need our own?

-HSAs are individual accounts.
-You can pay for your spouse’s medical expenses, but each eligible spouse must have their own HSA to contribute separately.
+Short answer: HSAs are individual accounts.
+You can use your HSA to pay for your spouse’s qualified medical expenses, but each eligible spouse must have their own HSA to make contributions.

 Can I have other coverage and still qualify for an HSA?